Gécamines: Deziwa Mining Company

 Deziwa Mining Company SAS is a joint venture company based in Kolwezi, owned by Gécamines at 49% and the Chinese firm China Nonferrous Metal Mining (CNMC) at 51%, which aims to develop Deziwa's copper and cobalt deposit.

 This is the result of the merger between Gécamines and CNMC since the signing of a strategic cooperation agreement on June 23, 2015, in Lubumbashi.
 On January 13, 2016, the two companies conclude an agreement for the construction of two modern metallurgical plants in Kambove and Kolwezi.
 On June 8 of the same year, Albert Yuma, president of the national company, announced the creation of a joint venture to exploit the Deziwa copper deposit, whose reserves are estimated at 5 million tons of copper.
 In April 2018, CNMC confirms the US$880 million investment in the Deziwa Mining Company, operating the open mine and the two new metallurgical plants under construction.
 The project plans to reach a final production of 8,000 tonnes of cobalt and 80,000 tonnes of copper per year by 2020, before reaching the stage of 200,000 tonnes of copper in a second phase.

 The investment, which provides for the exploitation of deposits and the construction of primary processing plants, will be reimbursed on production, allowing Gécamines to gradually increase its capital.
 The partnership agreement provides that Gécamines will eventually become the operating pilot of the Mining Company.

 Shareholding

-Gecamines is a private commercial company wholly owned by the State of the Democratic Republic of Congo.
+Gécamines is a wholly state-owned mining company where the Democratic Republic of Congo is the sole shareholder.